-Travel to enjoy the sea of fog in Phu Chi Fa (ภูชี้ฟ้า) and Pha Tang mountains in Chiang Rai (เชียงราย) province.
-Sightseeing tour with superb vantage points, hill tribe villages, flower gardens and the town’s main pagoda.
+A trip to enjoy the sea of mist at Phu Chi Fa and Pha Tang mountains in the province of Chiang Rai.
+Review of a highlight spots in Phu Chi Fa area – from excellent viewpoints, hill tribe villages, flower gardens, and main town pagoda.

 Best visiting time: Nov. – Feb.

-If you are riding, you can ride around Phu Chi Fa to visit hill-tribe villages and go further to Doi Pha Tung and other tourist spots quite comfortably.
-Or if you are traveling by bus, you can catch your ride at the passenger bus stations in various villages or even hire a songthaew (thai pick-up truck) to get you around.
+If you are riding a scooter or motorcycle, you can to visit the hill-tribe villages and go further to Doi Pha Tung and other tourist spots quite comfortably.
+If you are traveling by bus, you can catch your ride at the passenger bus stations in various villages or even hire a songthaew (Thai pick-up truck) to get you around.

 According to Wiki, the height of the mountain is 1,442 meters (4,731 feet).
-The very top of the mountain offers a 360-degree panoramic view of rare beauty.
-To see the sea of mist and to watch the sunrise you will have to take a 1,5km hike up the mountain from Rom Fah Tong village, located next to the trail.
+The very top of the mountain offers a 360-degree, panoramic view of rare beauty.
+To see the sea of mist and to watch the sunrise, you will have to take a 1,5km hike up the mountain from Rom Fa Tong village, located next to the trail.

 Your walk will have to begin early in the morning while it’s still dark, so you can welcome the first light of a new day.
 On the way down, among the wild Himalayan cherry trees, you can stop to watch the birds and study the nature around you.